PearsonEducation/StatsPoller/readme.md

 ### Installation prerequisites

 * Java 1.7 (or newer).
 Oracle Java is preferred.
-OpenJDK will also work, but some functionality may be disabled.
+OpenJDK may also work, but some functionality may be disabled.
-* The expected version of 'java' must be configured as an environment variable for the user that is running StatsPoller.
+* A valid version of Java must be configured as an environment variable for the user that is running StatsPoller.
 * (Linux) Kernel 2.6 or newer
 * (Linux) Several metric collectors depend on the 'proc' filesystem being mounted somewhere (StatsPoller assumes /proc by default)